kimptoc/wowactivityfeed/readme.md

 - char status earliest time not working - maybe...

 - localize dates
+- not defaulting to realm locale on chants web page

 - link realms so can switch to appropriate locale name, eg via realm id